hybridgroup/gobot/platforms/joystick/README.md

 # Joystick

-You can use Gobot with any USB joystick or game controller that is compatible with [Simple DirectMedia Layer](http://www.libsdl.org/).
+You can use Gobot with many USB joysticks and game controllers.

 Current configurations included: